Pickles I had as a girl right from the brine barrel in the hardware can still be had today!

 I used the Old-Fashioned Dill Pickle recipe above.
 We made whole baby dills with the short 3-5 inchers and spears with the full sized 8 inchers..

-I have read that leaves with high tannin levels will keep pickles crunchy, but I know others that have never used them and they were just great.
+I have read that leaves with high tannin levels will keep pickles crunchy, but I know others that have never used them and they were still great.

 You may see a film of thin white scum growing on the surface of the water; just skim it off as often as you can, but don’t worry if you can’t get it all.
 This is “kahm yeast”; it won’t harm you, but it can affect the flavor of your pickles if you don’t keep up with it.

 Lacto-fermentation happens when the starches and sugars in the cukes convert to lactic acid by a friendly lactic-acid producing bacteria.

 On day 4 do a taste test of your pickles.
 They’re ready when they taste done to you!
 Once they taste done, transfer the jar into the fridge to slow fermentation.
 Once fermented and in the refrigerator, you can remove the grape leaves and you don’t need to worry about the pickles being completely submerged.

 “The proliferation of lactobacilli in fermented vegetables enhances their digestibility and increases vitamin levels.
-These beneficial organisms produce numerous helpful enzymes as well as antibiotic and anticarcinogenic substances.
-Their main by-product, lactic acid, not only keeps vegetables and fruits in a state of perfect preservation but also promotes the growth of healthy flora throughout the intestine.” ~Sally Fallon, Nourishing Traditions, pg 89
+These beneficial organisms produce numerous helpful enzymes as well as antibiotic and anti-carcinogenic substances.
+Their main by-product, lactic acid, not only keeps vegetables and fruits in a state of perfect preservation but also promotes the growth of healthy flora throughout the intestine.” ~Sally Fallon, Nourishing Traditions pg 89

 Deep Roots At Home now has a PODCAST!
 We are covering everything from vaccines, parenting topics, alternative medicine.
 Head over today and like, share and download a few episodes! https://buff.ly/3KmTZZd